coashby-lw/lacework-terraform-automation-demos/lacework-terraform-provider-authentication/README.md

 ...
 ```

-# Managing Multiple Providers
+# Managing multiple providers
-Up until now, our example code has only shown one provider being configured.
-But, it may likely be the case that you wish to manage multiple Lacework accounts within once Terraform configuration file.
-To do so, simple add the additional provider blocks into your configuration file.
+Until now, our example code has only shown one provider being configured.
+However, if you wish to manage multiple Lacework accounts within once Terraform configuration file, you must add the additional provider blocks into your configuration file.

 ```hcl
 ...